Write an R array to Zarr

 For character arrays this parameter gives the maximum length of the stored strings.
 If this argument is not specified the array provided to

-will be checked and the length of the longest string found will be used so no data are truncated.
-However this may be slow and providing a value tonchar
+xwill be checked and the length of the longest string found will be used so no data are truncated.
+However this may be slow and providing a value toncharcan provide a modest performance improvement.- dimension_separator

 The character used to to separate the dimensions in the names of the chunk files.
 Valid options are limited to "." and "/".